junxit/us-congress-bills-114/metadata.md

 - 2016-09-20 — Senate amendment agreed to: Amendment SA 5081 agreed to in Senate by Unanimous Consent.
 - 2016-09-20 — Senate amendment proposed (on the floor): Amendment SA 5081 proposed by Senator Daines for Senator Blumenthal.(consideration: CR S5911; text: CR S5911)
 - 2016-09-20 — Senate amendment submitted
+- 2016-09-21 — Message on Senate action sent to the House.
+- 2016-09-21 — Received in the House.
+- 2016-09-21 — Referred to the House Committee on Veterans' Affairs.